OCR-D/spec/ocrd_eval.md

 If the CER value is calculated this way, it represents the percentage of characters incorrectly recognized by the OCR engine.
 Also, we can easily reach error rates beyond 100% when the output contains a lot of insertions.

+Sometimes, this is mitigated by defining $n$ as the maximum of both lengths, or by clipping the rate at 100%.
+Neither of these strategies yields an unbiased estimate.

-The *normalized* CER tries to mitigate this effect by considering the number of correct characters, $c$:
+The *normalized* CER avoids this effect by considering the number of correct characters (or identity operations), $c$:

 $CER_n = \frac{i + s+ d}{i + s + d + c}$